jonlpersson/ed-latimore/site/_drafts/my-review-of-the-bosley-revitalizer-272-laser-cap.md

 ## What you need to know about low-level laser therapy (lllt)

-I wrote an in-depth article how LLLT works.
-You can read the whole thing by clicking below:

-How Low-Level Laser Therapy works
+I wrote an in-depth article on how LLLT works.
+You can read the whole thing here—&gt;[How Low-Level Laser Therapy works](/low-level-light-therapy-for-hair-loss/)[&nbsp;for hair loss](/low-level-light-therapy-for-hair-loss/)

-The TL:DR summary is that LLLT uses low-power laser at a specific wavelength to stimulate hair growth.
-If the hair follicles aren’t completely miniaturized.
-However, even hair follicles that are fairly advanced in their miniaturization are able to be reversed as a result of LLLT.
+The TL:DR summary is that LLLT uses a low-power laser at a specific wavelength to stimulate hair growth if the hair follicles aren’t completely miniaturized.
+However, even hair follicles that are fairly advanced in their miniaturization can be revitalized as a result of LLLT.

 When I got my hair transplants back in in 2018 and 2019, I actually had no idea that this technology existed.
 Apparently it was only in its infancy and was only available at certain locations.